gromacs/gromacs/docs/user-guide/mdp-options.rst

 .. mdp:: rlist

    (1) [nm]
    Cut-off distance for the short-range neighbor list.
-With the :mdp-value:`cutoff-scheme=Verlet` :mdp:`cutoff-scheme`, this is by default set by the :mdp:`verlet-buffer-tolerance` option and the value of :mdp:`rlist` is ignored.
+With dynamics, this is by default set by the :mdp:`verlet-buffer-tolerance` option and the value of :mdp:`rlist` is ignored.
+Without dynamics, this is by default set to the maximum cut-off plus 5% buffer, except for test particle insertion, where the buffer is managed exactly and automatically.

 Electrostatics